2013–2014 Human Rights Graduate Workshops

 Human Rights as Political Practice: Reading Charles Beitz Against Himself

-Presenter: Emma Mackinnon, PhD Student, Political Science, University of Chicago
+Presenter: Emma Mackinnon, PhD Student in Political Science, University of Chicago

-Presenter: Tejas Parasher, PhD Candidate in Political Science, University of Chicago
+Presenter: Tejas Parasher, PhD Student in Political Science, University of Chicago

 *A joint session with Practical Philosophy workshop